ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: #faq-patches}
 {: faq}

 IBM provides ongoing updates to the IBM code by deploying the IBM CloudDriver virtual server instance (VSI) on demand.
-IBM does not provide ongoing updates to add-on services such as Zerto on {{site.data.keyword.cloud_notm}} or Veeam on {{site.data.keyword.cloud_notm}}.
+IBM does not provide ongoing updates to add-on services such as Zerto or Veeam.
 Obtaining and installing these updates is your responsibility.

 For VMware vCenter Server instances deployed in or upgraded to V2.1 or higher, newly deployed ESXi servers and clusters are patched with recent, but not necessarily the latest, ESXi updates from VMware.